 3. L.A.
 Confidential (1997)

 A story based on James Elroy’s best-seller of the same name, ‘L.A.
 Confidential’ follows three cops assigned to a murder case.
-A case which looks like an open and shut mugged robbery, two of them are convinced of the involvement of organized crime and political corruption around the case.
-As the three of them, all different personalities forms an uneasy, non-cooperative, and unwanted alliance to solve the case; the audience is taken to a journey of complete amazement wherein they watch the most elegant ensemble embarking upon a bloody trail to fight crime and corruption.
+In a case that looks like an open and shut mugged robbery, two of them are convinced of the involvement of organized crime and political corruption around the case.
+As the three of them form an uneasy, non-cooperative, and unwanted alliance to solve the case, the audience is taken on a journey of complete amazement wherein they watch the most elegant ensemble embarking upon a bloody trail to fight crime and corruption.

 Read More: Movies Like Divergent